shalomb/code-mgmt-best-practices/PITCHME.md

 ---

-- Development/hotfix engineering on infrastructure (control VMs, support VMs)
-- Shared workspaces (on control VM) mean risky development
-- Shared workspaces (on control VM) mean risky deployments
+## Problem

+Target of multiple datacenters
+How do we organize ci/cd to deliver this?

+Problems

+- Use of Support/Control VM to do dev/hotfixing
+- Commiting straight into the `master` branch
+- Multiple engineers sharing the same git workspace
-- Changes do not always get merged back
+- Changes not being committed back to git
-- Insufficient testing as changes are only validated in a single environment
+- Insufficient testing

 ---